 Broncos linebacker injures knee colliding with sideline staffer

-Broncos linebacker injures knee colliding with sideline staffer originally appeared on NBC Sports Chicago
+Broncos linebacker injures knee colliding with sideline staffer originally appeared on NBC Sports Boston

 Denver Broncos linebacker Aaron Patrick suffered a knee injury after he collided with a staff member on the sideline during Monday's game.